Sebastian Mernild: Career

 In 2004, and again between 2009 and 2010, he was a visiting professor at the Cooperative Institute for Research in the Atmosphere at Colorado State University, and from 2007 to 2008 (and again in 2015), he was a visiting professor at the Cooperative Institute for Research in Environmental Sciences at the University of Colorado Boulder.
 In 2008, he was a visiting professor at the Institute for Low Temperature Sciences at Hokkaido University, Japan.
 Between 2011 and 2012, he was a visiting professor at the Center for Atmospheric Ocean Science at New York University, whereafter he was a visiting professor at the Center for Sea Level Change at New York University Abu Dhabi, UAE.

-In 2016, he became a full professor at the Faculty of Engineering and Science at the Western Norway University of Applied Sciences, Sogndal, but shortly afterwards he was appointed Managing Director of the Nansen Environmental and Remote Sensing Center (NERSC) in Bergen.
+In 2016, he became a full professor at the Faculty of Engineering and Science at the Western Norway University of Applied Sciences in Sogndal, but shortly afterwards he was appointed managing director of the Nansen Environmental and Remote Sensing Center (NERSC) in Bergen.
 He was elected pro-vice-chancellor (Prorektor) of the University of Southern Denmark in 2020.
 He is also the director (Program Chair) of the newly established Climate Centre of the University of Southern Denmark.
 Mernild is also partly a professor of climate change and glaciology at the Geophysical Institute of the University of Bergen in Norway.